Coral reef facts: 10 amazing facts worth knowing

 3. What is the largest coral reef?

-4. How many different species of corals are there?
+4. How many different types of corals?

 5. How do corals reproduce?